jmeirow/command_post/README.md

   Here, we used the 'Command Pattern'.
 In some ways, it is a bit more code (at first), but, it's makes almost impossible to write an application without understanding each business case where data is created or changed, and then creating a "command" to carry it out.

-  At this point, 4db does not use messaging software to transport commands to command handlers.
+  At this point, CommandPost does not use messaging software to transport commands to command handlers.
 You may or may not wish to ever use messaging software.

-  Omitting for now the code inside of the the command, here's how we'd persist this purchase order to the 4db database:
+  Omitting for now the code inside of the the command, here's how we'd persist this purchase order to the CommandPost database:

 <pre><code>